tsuki-lang/tsuki/README.md

 `package_name` specifies the name of the output file, and is also used for mangling.

 Refer to the code examples in `code` to see what's currently implemented or being worked on.

-## Other notes

-### Nim version

-tsuki used to be an embeddable scripting language for Nim.
-I'm bad with coming up with names, and the old tsuki wasn't finished anyways, so I decided to reuse the name for this new project.
-The overall syntax is similar, with minor tweaks and the addition of static typing (and features related to it).

-If you'd like to check out the source code of the Nim version, it's kept on the [nim-version](tree/nim-version) branch of this repository.
-Feel free to fork it, expand upon it, and maybe even finish it.
-I think a general-purpose embeddable scripting language would be a nice addition to the Nim ecosystem, but I've moved on from using Nim as my main language, so if anybody wants to carry that torch – feel free to do so.